Published: February 26, 2014An error message blocks ad coding availability

-UPDATE: about two months after posting this article my account was working again, finally!!
+UPDATE: the issue magically fixed itself about two months after posting this article, finally!!

-Which problem am I talking about?
-I am talking about a problem I have experienced over the last few months which has had no resolution.
-I can login to my Google Adsense account but when I try and grab some ad code the following comes up on the screen:
+Which problem with Google Adsense is being discussed here?
+It’s a problem experienced over the last few months which has had no resolution.
+It has resulted in lost revenue.
+Logging into Google Adsense is possible but when the ad code is retrieved the following message comes up on the screen:

 “We apologize for the inconvenience, but we are unable to process your request at this time.
 Our